Vegas is synonymous with grandeur, meaning, there’s a frick-ton of “Instagrammable” photo ops to fill your vacation album.

 Photo Opportunities On The Strip

-While you can make the walk from south Strip resorts during the cooler months, I’d recommend an Uber, or the Deuce bus during the heat of summer.
+While you can walk from south Strip resorts during the cooler months, take an Uber or the Deuce bus when it’s hot.

 The Venetian: The entire property is one giant Intstagrammable moment.
 It’s gorgeous, intricately themed, and unique in every way.